 Had a lot of fun with this book!
 Not a serious one but definitely had a lot of laughs with it.

 So there you have it.
-There are probably more (I have spent $$$s on Japanese books over the years) but those are the books that stood out for me.
+There are probably more (I have spent a lot of money on Japanese books over the years) but those are the books that stood out for me.
 Enjoy!

 Update: We have since posted up some more helpful books for studying Japanese.
 Check them out here.